Show All Answers

 Generally, the Clerk's Office accepts cash, personal check, Mastercard, and Visa for the payment of filing fees and fines.

-Yes, we accept payments for traffic fines, court costs, and service charges over the phone using Visa and Mastercard only.
-Payments may be made by calling the Clerk's Traffic Division at 850-595-4360.
+Yes, we accept payments for traffic fines, court costs, and service charges over the phone using Visa, MasterCard, Discover, and American Express.
+Payments may be made by calling the Clerk’s Traffic Division at 850-595-4360.
 The name on the card and the name of the person authorizing payment (the caller) must be the same, unless the card is registered to a business account.
 A credit card processing fee will be charged for each payment made by phone.

 If you are unable to pay your ticket within the 30-day timeframe, you must call the Traffic Division at 850-595-4360 to request a one-time 30-day extension to pay the fine or apply for participation in the Clerk's Partial Payment Program in order to avoid having your drivers license suspended.
 If the defendant elects the 30-day extension, and the ticket remains unpaid at the end of the 30 days, no further extensions will be granted and the defendant must enter the Clerk's Partial Payment Program in order to avoid suspension of the defendant's drivers license.